Apple iCloud Hackers Demand Ransom For Hacked Accounts: How To Protect Yours

 — Fintech Trading Tech (@BourseetTrading) March 23, 2017

-Business Insider says, “Apple is unsure if the group’s claims are true, but people at the company say they doubt they are.”
+“Apple is unsure if the group’s claims are true, but people at the company say they doubt they are.”

 Despite this, Apple is taking the iCloud hacking threat seriously.
 According to NBC, Apple issued a statement Wednesday regarding the matter.